SeldonIO/seldon-core/doc/source/graph/protocols.md

 # Protocols

 **Note**: Seldon is no longer maintaining the Seldon and TensorFlow protocols.
 Instead, Seldon is adopting the industry-standard Open Inference Protocol (OIP).
+As part of this transition, you need to use [MLServer](https://github.com/SeldonIO/MLServer) for model serving in Seldon Core 1.

-We strongly encourage customers to use the OIP, which offers seamless integration across diverse model serving runtimes, supports the creation of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.
+We strongly encourage you to adopt the OIP, which provides seamless integration across diverse model serving runtimes, supports the development of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.

 Tensorflow protocol is only available in version >=1.1.